ProjetsPL/millto.web/collections/_posts/en/underfloor-heating-or-radiators-choose-the-best-option.md

 When deciding which heating system is better, many homeowners wonder which one is more durable - **underfloor heating or radiators**.
 There is no straight answer to this question, as a lot depends on the used materials and elements.
 They affect the reliability of the system.

-**It is assumed that a properly constructed underfloor heating made of good-quality materials might last for several dozen of years.** The classic radidators might provide the same results - but not always.
+**It is assumed that a properly constructed underfloor heating made of good-quality materials might last for several dozen of years.** The classic radiators might provide the same results - but not always.
 A lot depends on the type of radiators, as well as regular check-ups of the system and if needed - repairs.

 What's even more important is the fact that the radiators might not look that well after several years from installation. **The visual aspect might cause the necessity of replacing them, which generates costs.**